gtech-mulearn/Top-100-Coders/profile/giftontombiju@mulearn.md

 ### About Me

-> #### Experienced Flutter Developer
+> #### Professional Flutter Developer
-> 📱 As a skilled Flutter developer with 1 year of hands-on expertise, I'm dedicated to turning your mobile app vision into a reality. 🚀 Specializing in creating top-notch, user-friendly applications for both Android and iOS platforms using the versatile Flutter framework.
-Let's collaborate and bring your app dreams to life! 💡 #FlutterDev #MobileApps #Freelancer"
+> I'm a dedicated Flutter developer with 1.5 years of experience in creating high-quality, user-friendly mobile applications for Android and iOS.
+My expertise includes UI design, Firebase integration, Bloc for state management, and more.
+I've had the privilege of working on diverse projects, from e-commerce to healthcare apps.
+Let's collaborate to turn your app ideas into reality and deliver exceptional mobile experiences! 📱💼 #FlutterDev #MobileApps

-Feel free to adjust it to your liking and include any additional details that showcase your skills and accomplishments.

 ### Portfolio Highlights

 #### Leadership and Influence: `required field`

-- explain how you meet the requirement for being a leader or influencer in your domain.
-Provide clear examples of your leadership and influencing skills.
+- I've demonstrated leadership in my domain as a Flutter developer through proactive UI design improvements during my internship at Edapt.
+I've also influenced project decisions, such as integrating blockchain technology for enhanced security in the Deonex E-commerce app.
+Additionally, I've provided expert guidance to clients in UI design and app development choices, showcasing my influence in the field.

-#### Networking: `required field`
+#### Networking:

-- explain your networking skills and how you plan to engage with the Top 100 community.
-Outline how you will influence and lead others in your respective field.
+- I'll engage with the Top 100 community through active participation, sharing my knowledge, and collaborating on projects.
+By offering mentorship, attending events, and striving to be a thought leader, I aim to influence and lead others in the field of Flutter development.
+-
 #### As a Top 100 Member: `required field`

-- outline why you are applying for this Top 100 and explain how it relates to your current profession.
-Specify how being in the Top 100 will benefit your career.
+- I'm applying for the Top 100 because it's a unique opportunity to connect with the best in my field, stay updated with industry trends, and expand my network.
+Being part of this community will boost my career by opening doors to collaborations, learning, and potential job opportunities.

 #### Career Plan: `required field`